aptech/docs/docs/CR-ols.rst

 Example 3
 +++++++++

-Pass in a data set name and a `Formula string`
+Pass in a dataset name and a `Formula string`

 ::